ABOUT

 Board Member

-William oversees operations on his wife’s family’s ranch northwest of Iraan.
+William Simpson oversees operations on his wife’s family’s ranch northwest of Iraan.
 The Pecos River is the northern boundary of the property.
 Efforts began a few years ago to restore the ranch to, as close as possible, a natural state by deferring livestock grazing, applying herbicides to invasive brush species, and improving habitat for wildlife such as deer, turkey, and quail.
 It’s the family’s hope that improving the surface of the property will also benefit the health of the river.

 • Christy Muse